 8:30 AM to 4:30 PM Monday through Thursday

 713.666.2175 - Phone

-We would like to thank Francelle Ward for helping compile this summary of our history.
+Thanks to Francelle Ward for helping compile this summary of our history.

-The first organized meeting was held Sunday, October 13, 1957 in the garage of the new parsonage located at 5817 Grape Street.
+The first organized meeting was held Sunday, October 13, 1957 in the parsonage's garage located at 5817 Grape Street.
 Thirty five interested persons attended.